California Correctional Training and Rehabilitation Authority: Organization

-CALPIA is a self-supporting state entity that reduces recidivism, increases prison safety, and enhances public safety by providing offenders productive work and training opportunities.
-Its program goals support CDCR's public safety mission by producing trained offenders with job skills, good work habits, basic education and job support in the community, giving them the best post-release chances of not returning to prison.
-CALPIA offenders receive industry-accredited certifications that employers seek.
+CALCTRA is a self-supporting state entity that reduces recidivism, increases prison safety, and enhances public safety by providing incarcerated individuals with productive work and training opportunities.
+Its mission is to provide incarcerated individuals with life-changing career development opportunities so they may be productive, successful contributors when they return to their communities.
+Its program goals support CDCR's public safety mission by helping incarcerated participants with job skills, good work habits, basic education and job support in the community, giving them the best post-release chances of not returning to prison.
+CALCTRA participants receive industry-accredited certifications that employers seek.
+Incarcerated individuals apply to be in the program.
+In addition to receiving industry-accredited certifications, incarcerated individuals who participate in CALCTRA can earn up to 12 weeks of sentence reduction credits per year.

-Over a three-year period, beginning in Fiscal Year (FY) 2008-09, CALPIA participants returned to prison, on average, 26–38% less often than offenders released from the CDCR general population, saving the General Fund millions in incarceration costs [1].
-Additionally, CALPIA's Career Technical Education (CTE) programs have some of the lowest recidivism rates in the country, with a cumulative rate of 7.13% [2].
-In 2018, CALPIA will report the recidivism among offenders who have participated in CALPIA programs between FY's 2010-11 and 2014-18.
+A November 2021 study by the University of California Irvine Center for Evidence-Based Corrections found lower recidivism rates among incarcerated individuals who participated in a CALCTRA (Formerly CALPIA) program.
+The study created statistically matched individuals with results showing that participation in CALCTRA is associated with reduced offending overall.
+The study compared CALCTRA participants with at least 6 months in the program and released between August 2014 and July 2018 with incarcerated individuals who were accepted into the CALCTRA program and put on a Waitlist but were released before they could actively participate.
+By three years after release, only 15 percent of CALCTRA participants had been returned to custody, which means 85% of CALCTRA participants do not return to prison.

+The UCI study utilized 8,603 incarcerated individuals released from custody from CDCR.
+Of these individuals, 2,453 participated in CALCTRA and 6,150 qualified for CALCTRA but never had the opportunity to participate.

-History and Oversight
+History and oversight

-California Correctional Industries was formed in 1947, and renamed California Prison Industry Authority in 1982.
-CALPIA manages over 100 manufacturing, service, and consumable enterprises in 34 California Department of Corrections and Rehabilitation (CDCR) institutions, with over 7,500 offender assignments.
+California Correctional Industries was formed in 1947, and renamed California Prison Industry Authority (CALPIA) in 1982.
+CALPIA was renamed the California Correctional Training and Rehabilitation Authority (CALCTRA) in 2026.

-CALPIA is overseen by the Prison Industry Board, which acts like a corporate board of directors.
-The 11-member board is chaired by the CDCR secretary.
-The governor appoints four members: two representing organized labor, and two representing industry.
-The Speaker of the California Assembly and the Senate Rules Committee each appoint two members representing the general public.
-The Secretary of Transportation (or designee) and the Director of General Services (or designee) also serve on the board.
+CALCTRA is overseen by the Correctional Training and Rehabilitation Board, which acts like a corporate board of directors.
+The 11-member board is chaired by the CDCR Secretary.
+The Governor appoints four members, the Senate appoints two members, the Assembly appoints two members, and there are two statutory members including the Secretary of Transportation (or designee) and the Director of General Services (or designee) who also serve on the board.

+On January 1, 2026, Senate Bills 157 and 857 changed the name to California Correctional Training and Rehabilitation Authority (CALCTRA).

-Customer Base
+Customer base

-The goods and services produced by CALPIA's enterprises are sold predominately to departments of the State of California, as well as to other government entities.
+The goods and services produced by CALCTRA's enterprises are sold predominately to departments of the State of California, as well as to other government entities.

-CDCR is CALPIA's largest customer and accounted for 59.2% of sales in FY 2016-17.
+CDCR is CALCTRA's largest customer and accounted for 64% of sales in FY 2024-25.
 Other state customers include: